 The FM Pride Collective and Community Center is an inclusive space.
 We strive to create an environment that is welcoming of all individuals regardless of their identity or sexuality.
 As a board, we are working diligently to seek out the unmet needs of our community and the individuals it is comprised of.
 So why are we only using the letters LGBT, instead of LGBTQA, or LGBTQQAAI, or GLBTIQQAAP?

 There is plenty of debate on which letters are appropriate, how many letters are appropriate, and which order the letters ought to be placed in.
 After careful consideration, research, and discussion, we’ve chosen to opt for inclusion whenever we can.
 When it comes to the term "LGBTQIA2S+", it just stands for and includes the following: Lesbian, Gay, Bisexual, Transgender, Queer and/or Questioning, Intersex, Asexual, and Two-Spirit, as well as accounting for other identities not listed such as non-binary.

 Even within each letter, there is a multitude of differences.
 For example, not all ‘L’s face the same type of issues, not all ‘G’s like to throw parties, and some people identify with multiple letters.
 If we try to incorporate the vastness of our specific identities into the rainbow alphabet, we would end up with the letter version of pi: not easy to say, not easy to type, stretching out into infinity, and still not even close to covering everyone’s differences.

 Instead of trying to create the sense of inclusion by assigning everyone a letter, we intend to focus on action by implementing programming to fit your needs, acting as an ally to you, seeking out your input, and advocating for our rights.

-If you are gay, lesbian, bisexual, transgender, straight but allied, questioning, queer, intersex, asexual, non-binary, pansexual, polyamorous, etc., you have a place in our community.
+If you are gay, lesbian, bisexual, transgender, straight but allied, questioning, queer, intersex, asexual, non-binary, pansexual, polyamorous, or any other identity, you have a welcome place in our community.